OlGe404/ansible-collections/README.md

 To develop roles for this collection, some tools are necessary.
 Those are:

 * ansible
-* molecule
-* molecule drivers for docker and vagrant
+* molecule (+ drivers for docker and vagrant)
 * docker
 * vagrant
 * virtualbox
 * yq

-To setup the virtual environment for python and install ansible, molecule and the molecule drivers in it, run:
+To setup the virtual environment for python and install ansible, molecule and the required drivers in it, run:

 ```bash
 scripts/python3-venv.sh